My Mission is to serve others in ways that are Empowering, Entertaining, and Transformational!Erick Känd, Consulting

 How Did You Finally Become a Professional Hypnotist?

 Fast forward a few decades, I was working as an Accountant, and getting bored with the corporate lifestyle.
 I remembered my previous interest in hypnosis, and decided to do some research to see if there was a “legit” place I could learn more about the subject.

 So, I opened up a phone book.
 That’s what we used to find things in the olden days before the internet.
 Under the category of “hypnosis,” I found there was a School of Healing Arts offering courses just ten blocks from where I lived.
 Literally, right down the street!?

 I signed up for the full curriculum of 250 course hours spread out over nine months.
 I had no idea what I was getting into, but I was certainly enthusiastic about this new adventure!

 Those courses were my first exposure to clinical hypnosis for behavioral modification.
 We also learned about the up and coming field of Energy Psychology– a family of approaches to psychology, coaching, and healthcare treatment that focus on the mind-body connection.
 These protocols happen to integrate nicely with hypnosis techniques.

 In addition to the classes, I attended some live Stage Hypnosis seminars taught by established performers.
 These were held in “showbiz” locations like Las Vegas.
 However, my first seminar was actually in Thailand.
 I was willing to fly to the other side of the world to attend a seminar!

 Just to clarify something.
-Not every Consulting Hypnotist does stage hypnosis, and not every Stage Hypnotist is knowledgeable about hypnosis for coaching and transformational change.
-I’ve always been interested in both.
+Not every Hypnotherapist does stage hypnosis, and not every Stage Hypnotist is knowledgeable about hypnosis for coaching and transformational change.
+I’m NOT a licensed therapist, but I’ve always been interested in both entertainment and hypnosis coaching sessions.

 Did You Have a Private Practice?

 Yes!
 A friend from class handed me the business card of a chiropractic physician that had some open office space.
 I made contact and rented one of the treatment rooms with a reception area.
 Soon, I was meeting with clients on nights and weekends while still working my corporate job.